AndyChhuon/jojo-REST-API/README.md

-# .NET/C# REST API example for Jojo
+# .NET/C# REST API for Jojo Web App

 This is a simple example of the `REST API` that will be used for [Jojo Web App Project](https://github.com/AndyChhuon/jojo-soen341project2023).